Homemade Buttermilk Biscuits

 - Proper Butter Incorporation: Cut the cold butter into small cubes and mix it into the dry ingredients using a pastry cutter or your fingertips.
 The butter should be a pea-sized course mixture and evenly distributed throughout the flour mixture.

-- Proper Cutting Technique: When cutting out the biscuits, use a sharp biscuit cutter or a round cookie cutter.
-Try not to twist the cutter while pressing down, because it will seal the edges and keep it from rising properly.
+- Proper Cutting Technique: Try not to twist the cutter while pressing down on the biscuits, because it will seal the edges and keep it from rising properly.

 - Close Placement on the cookie sheet or pan: Arrange the biscuits on the baking sheet with their sides touching.
 This helps them rise higher and supports each other during baking.